krishnakumarselvam/SDCND1-behavioral-cloning/writeup.md

  I also randomly flipped the images (left --> right and vice versa) to create roughly the same number of data points for left and right turns.

+For the final simulation, I also updated drive.py to make sure that the car accelerated a little slower since the PID controller went up to the desired speed limit a little too quickly.
+I was able to finish the entire track at roughly 15 mph.